 Since its launch in 2015, the program has equipped dozens of Mihaylo College students with skills, connections and support.
 Alumnae of the program are entering careers in a number of business-related fields in both the for-profit and nonprofit sectors, a trend that is expected to accelerate as more students go through the program.
 Graduates of the program currently serve companies and organizations such as Experian and RSM LLP.

-Goli Sadri, program director and professor of management, expects the program to grow into a broader platform for the college’s more than 4,000 female students to develop skills to empower them, complementing their coursework, extracurricular activities and internship opportunities.
+Goli Sadri, program director and professor of management, expects the program to grow into a broader platform for the college’s students to develop skills to empower them, complementing their coursework, extracurricular activities and internship opportunities.

 Focused on four pillars that together encompass transformational leadership – character, competence, context and communication – the program examines such topics as resilience in the face of adversity or disappointment, the competencies required of effective leaders, and the negotiation and advocacy skills needed to thrive in high-pressure environments.